 The running time of this algorithm is proportional to the sum of the sizes of all secondary subtrees, which is $O(n \log^2 n)$.
-The same technique can be used in higher dimensions too-see Section 8 for details.
-While yielding a suboptimal solution (Vaidya's algorithm runs in $O(n \log n)$ time in any dimension d), this technique is relatively easy to extend to the kinetic and dynamic scenarios, as will be described in the subsequent sections.
+The same technique can be used in higher dimensions as well; see Section 8 for details.
+While yielding a suboptimal solution (Vaidya's algorithm runs in $O(n \log n)$ time in any dimension d), this technique is relatively easy to extend to the kinetic and dynamic scenarios, as will be described in subsequent sections.

-3 A Dynamic and Kinetic Tournament
+3. A Dynamic and Kinetic Tournament

-In this section we review one of the main tools in our algorithm, adapted from Basch et al. [10], who present the following algorithm for maintaining the lowest point among a set of points moving along the y-axis.2 Let Ω be a completely balanced binary tree, with the points stored at its leaves (in an arbitrary order).
+In this section we review one of the main tools in our algorithm, adapted from Basch et al. [1999], who present the following algorithm for maintaining the lowest point among a set of points moving along the y-axis.2 Let Ω be a completely balanced binary tree, with the points stored at its leaves (in an arbitrary order).
 For an internal node $v \in \Omega$, let P(v) denote the set of points in the subtree rooted at v.
-At any specific time t, each internal node v stores the lowest point among the points in
+At any specific time t, each internal node v stores the lowest point among the points in P(v) at time t.
+We call this lowest point the winner at v.
+Clearly, at any given time, the winner at v is the lower between the winner at the left child of v and the winner at the right child of v.